In his History of Harvard University, Josiah Quincy, past President of Harvard University, states:

 15 November 1637 Court Records state, “The College is ordered to be at Newetowne.”

 27 November 1637 Court records show, “For the College, the Governor, Mr. Winthrope; the Deputy, Mr. Dudley; the Treasurer, Mr. Bellingham; along with Mr. Cotton (and others) that these or the greater part of them, whereof Mr. Winthrope, Mr. Dudley, or Mr. Bellingham, to always be one, to take order for a College at Newetowne.”
-In addition, Mr. Nathaniel Eaton, a graduate of Trinity College Cambridge, was appointed first professor and master of Harvard College.
+In addition, Mr. Nathaniel Eaton, a graduate of Trinity College Cambridge, was appointed first professor and master of the college.

 2 May 1638 Court records state, “It is ordered, That Newetowne shall henceforth be called Cambridge.”

-11 May 1638, nearly three acres were granted “to the professor and to the Town’s use forever, for a public school or college; and the use of Mr. Nathaniel Eaton as long as he shall be employed in that work; so that at his death, or ceasing from that work, he or his shall be allowed according to the charges he hath been at, in building or fencing.”
+11 May 1638, the Court granted nearly three acres “to the professor and to the Town’s use forever, for a public school or college; and the use of Mr. Nathaniel Eaton as long as he shall be employed in that work; so that at his death, or ceasing from that work, he or his shall be allowed according to the charges he hath been at, in building or fencing.”
 And so, the new college opened for classes and Nathaniel Eaton commenced teaching in 1638.

-18 March 1639, in recognition of John Harvard’s endowment Court records state, “It is Ordered, That the College agreed upon formerly to be built at Cambridge shall be called Harvard College.”
+18 March 1639, in recognition of John Harvard’s endowment Court records state, “It is ordered, That the College agreed upon formerly to be built at Cambridge shall be called Harvard College.”

 23 September 1642, the first commencement at Harvard College took place as “nine bachelors gave good proof of their proficiency in the tongues and arts.”
-The General Court also decided that magistrates and teaching elders of the six nearest churches would be governors of the college and most of these dined with the students at commencement.
+The General Court also decided that magistrates and teaching elders of the six nearest churches would-be governors of the college and most of these dined with the students at commencement.

 27 December 1643, “By order of the General Court all the magistrates and the teaching elders of the six nearest churches were appointed to be forever governors of the college, and this day they met at Cambridge and considered of the officers of the college, and chose a treasurer, H. Pelham, Esq., being the first of that office.”
-Rev. John Cotton represented the First Church of Boston.

 © by Barry A. Cotton